 Setting KPIs That Align with Your Project Objectives

 Key Performance Indicators (KPIs) are measurable values that show how effectively your team achieves project objectives.
-Aligning these indicators with your goals ensures everyone works toward the same outcomes.
+Aligning these indicators with your goals ensures that everyone works toward the same outcomes.

 When KPIs are tailored to specific objectives, tracking progress and identifying improvement areas becomes more manageable.
 Setting the right KPIs also helps keep the task on track, ensuring it stays within budget and schedule.